CARRIER-project/verticox/java/verticox/README.md

 - An int indicating the precision

 Default precision used is 5.
 Always make sure to keep the precision the same across the various parties involved.
+To keep everything alligned use setPrecisionCentral

 ### getPublicKey: